FortinetCloudCSE/AppSec103-203-FortiADC/content/02Initial Configuration/1_Task0.md

 To quit netstat type "q".

-To exit the application server type "exit.
+To exit the application server type "exit".

 > [!Info]
 > Note: If you need to clear the ssh keys try: